This is about making your own wooden pressing tools : sleeve board, pressing board, tailoring board, point presser and clapper.

 And you can make your own.

 Photo instructions for making one, in the previous tutorial from The Curious Kiwi.
+Though sadly the pattern she refers to is no longer available.

 I like to press open the seams at corners, using a point presser.